Transfer of Shares in Case of Private Company in India

 What if the Shares Get Transferred After the Expiry of 60 Days

-• The company can register the shares on the Indemnity Bond basis, which is decided among the directors of the company.
+• The directors of the company decide to register the shares on the Indemnity Bond basis.

-• If there is no reply received during the reasonable time, it can affect the transfer on an indemnity bond basis.
+• If we don’t receive a reply within a reasonable time, it can affect the transfer based on an indemnity bond.

 Synopsis of the Procedure of Shares

-1. After preparing the transfer document it is presented to ROC(Registrar of Companies)
+1. After preparing the transfer document, the company presents it to the ROC (Registrar of Companies).

 2. Transfer Document must be complete in all aspects.